friedger/awesome-stacks-chain/README.md

 ### Stacks Web Applications

-- [Hiro Explorer](https://explorer.hiro.so/?chain=mainnet) - An application for reviewing transactions on the Stacks blockchain.
+- [Hiro Explorer](https://explorer.hiro.so/?chain=mainnet) - An application for reviewing transactions on the Stacks Blockchain.
 - [STXER](https://stxer.xyz/) - An explorer, debugger and simulator for Stacks transactions.
 - [Send Many](https://sendstx.com) - An application to send STX and other tokens to many recipients in one transaction.
 - [Speed Spend](https://speed-spend.org) - A suite of working Clarity experiments on testnet ([source](https://github.com/friedger/speed-spend)).
 - [Blocksurvey](https://blocksurvey.io) - AI-driven survey platform with focus on data ownership and privacy.
-- [MultiSafe](https://github.com/Trust-Machines/multisafe) - MultiSafe is a shared crypto vault for managing Stacks (STX) and Bitcoin (BTC).
+- [MultiSafe](https://github.com/Trust-Machines/multisafe) - A shared crypto vault for managing Stacks (STX) and Bitcoin (BTC).
-- [Charisma](https://github.com/pointblankdev/dungeon-master) - Community-run memecoin DAO on the Stacks blockchain.
+- [Charisma](https://github.com/pointblankdev/dungeon-master) - Community-run memecoin DAO on the Stacks Blockchain.

 ### Blockchain Name System